-Rockstar Games producer and voice of Grand Theft Auto, Lazlow Jones, paid a visit to his friends at the Opie and Anthony Show on Sirius XM Satellite Radio to talk about his latest travels, some politics, the death of comedian Patrice O’ Neal, and how a trip to São Paulo, Brazil for Max Payne 3 was one of his craziest adventures.
+Rockstar Games producer and voice of the Grand Theft Auto series, Lazlow Jones, paid a visit to his friends at the Opie and Anthony Show on Sirius XM Satellite Radio to talk about his latest travels, some politics, the death of comedian Patrice O’ Neal, and how a trip to São Paulo, Brazil for Max Payne 3 was one of his craziest adventures.

 What’s a producer of Max Payne 3 doing in São Paulo?
 Adding an extra layer of realism by recording São Paulo natives speaking Portuguese since this is the city where the game takes place.